Downtown Mystic, Conn., is a "Must Sea" Destination

 enthusiasm that her sister worked there and to say "hello."
 At the

-Mystic Drawbridge Ice Cream Shoppe, a crowd gathered inside and outside
+Mystic Drawbridge Ice Cream Shoppe, a crowd gathered inside

 this old-fashioned place -- the latter where families watched the